Kadhal Oviyam: Release and reception

 Kadhal Oviyam was released on 30 April 1982.
 S. Shivakumar in his review for Mid-Day in 1982 gave the film a negative review, calling it the "biggest disappointment of the year" and criticised the plot as an unsuccessful amalgamation of Siri Siri Muvva (1976) and Sankarabharanam (1980).
 He was also critical of the film's photography as it "fails to capture the beauty of Tanjore temple" and Ilaiyaraaja's music was "not in form"; however he praised the performances of the lead actors who "portray their roles with maturity and pose".
 Thiraignani of Kalki praised the acting of the lead actors, Manivannan's dialogues and Ilaiyaraaja's music and concluded this film is also an Isaiyabharanam (jewel of music) like Sankarabharanam.
+Balumani of Anna lauded B. Kannan's cinematography and said Ilaiyaraaja's music was fine.